jackseceng/LinkShort/readme.md

 - [x] Simple URL shortening capabilities for URLs
 - [x] Sanitises input from user for both URLs and extensions on requests
-- [x] Checks user input for URLs that begin with *https* only
+- [x] Checks user input for URLs that begin with *HTTPS* only
 - [ ] Checks submitted URLs for internet reputation before generating them, reject poor reputation URLs
-- [x] Nice looking front end CSS and HTML
+- [x] Nice looking frontend with CSS and HTML
 - [x] Handles errors gracefully, with 404 and 500 error pages rendered to the users
 - [x] Containerised with docker compose using
 - [ ] Kubernetes deployment configuration with database in stateful sets